herbertli/Gravitational_Voronoi/README.md

 # Gravitational Voronoi

 This repository contains the architect code for Gravitational Voronoi.
-It consists of a game server, a sample client, and a web visualization interface that displays the game progress in real time (not complete).
+It consists of a game server, a sample client, and a web visualization interface that displays the game progress in real time.
+Currently, the visualization interface is not working properly, but a fix will be pushed shortly.

 ## The server